ghicheon/CarND-Vehicle-Detection/writeup.md

 I got around 99% test accuracy.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+It can be found from line 296 to 345 in "final.py"
 I used vehicles.zip and non-vehicles.zip files for training SVM.
 The number of vehicles and non vehicles are 8792 and 8968 respectively.
 First, I divided extracted features data into 2 parts.
 80% of data is for traing.
 20% of data is for testing.
 Second, I extracted features from these image files.
 The function extract_features() did all for it.
 I only used hog features. well..
 I could improve test accuracy a little bit with spatial feature and histogram feature.
 Howevery, I encounterd lots of false predictions in video.
 I think it's suffering from overfitting.
 I got a better result without those features.
 Third,I nomalized the data using StandardScaler() in order to make all features influence to the result evenly.
 I took advantage of pickle of python to save time.If I set PICKEL_READY to True,training is skipped.
-The code can be found in car_detect_init() function of the file called final.py

 ### Sliding Window Search